The Covert Comic Home Page

 Secrets of 9/11 (Recently unclassified!)

 Spaiku!
-(CIA haiku poetry from The Covert Comic!
+(CIA haiku poetry from the Covert Comic!
 "Spooky" - USA Today)

-The Intelligence Underground: The Spookiest of the Spooks
+The Intelligence Underground Spookiest of the Spooks

 Contact The Covert Comic

-Copyright 1998-2010.
+Copyright 1998-2024.
 All rights reserved.

 Who Killed